brycewray/eleventy_solo/src/privacy/index.md

 ### Google Analytics

-Data collected through my former use of [Google Analytics](https://analytics.google.com) is being deleted by my request---expected completion date is 2020-08-09 (originally believed to be 2020-08-07), according to Google.
+Data collected through my former use of [Google Analytics](https://analytics.google.com) was deleted by my request on 2020-08-09.
 Even when the data was active, I never used it to identify any individual.

 ### Google Fonts